ChizhiWang/Leetcode/README.md

     2. Matrix
     	* 62, 64, 63, 120, 931, 221
     	* right way to create list array: list_three = [[0 for j in range(n)] for i in range(m)]
-    	* pay attention to recursion formular
+    	* pay attention to recurrence relation
         * changes of "bottom" may cause change in "up" ,e.g. 931
     2. On Strings
-        * 5,
+        * 5, 139, 516
         * use of Boolean arrays
+        * sometimes 2d array sometimes 1d array